spsquared/SPARK_Future-Engineers_2023/README.md

 ## **SLAM with LaTeX (gloves)**

 All the code for slam can be found in `/Program/AI/slam.py`.

+There are two main functions we have in `/Program/AI/slam.py`.
+The first one is `slam`, which takes an array of observed landmarks (wall corners, red pillars, and green pillars), and  and outputs the best
 $2^2$
 - $\dfrac{0}{1} \neq \infty$
 - $\dfrac{0}{1} \neq \infty$